-Eric now works as a Lecturer with the University of Mines and Technology, Tarkwa, Ghana, where he delivers environmental management, risk management and human factors training and education to undergraduate and postgraduate students and directly industry.
-Additionally, Eric supervises a number of Masters and PhD students undertaking industry-based research with environmental sustainability and operational risk focus.
-Eric also work closely with a number of safety critical industries such as mining and oil and gas to provide human-centred risk management solutions that improve operational performance.
-With an extensive knowledge-base and broad skill set, Eric has forged a successful career including mining, risk management, human factors, environmental sustainability and more broadly in occupational health and safety management.
+Dr Eric Stemn is a Lecturer at the University of Mines and Technology in Ghana, where he delivers environmental management, risk management and human factors training and education to undergraduate and postgraduate students and directly to the industry.
+He supervises students undertaking industry-based research with environmental sustainability and operational risk focus.
+Eric also works closely with several safety-critical industries including mining, oil and gas to provide human-centred risk management solutions that improve operational performance.
+With his extensive knowledge base and broad skill set, he has forged a successful career in mining, risk management, human factors, and environmental sustainability extending to occupational health and safety management.

 Key Publications